NickyDCFP/onboarding-lab-3/ChatGPT/README.md

 I used ChatGPT a decent amount for this lab.

 For exercise 2, I threw a lot of queries at ChatGPT.
-I found that it got better and better as I made my queries more and more specific, but I inevitably flew too close to the sun, and it started getting thrown off track, using `verilated`, etc.
+I found that it got better and better as I made my queries more and more specific, but I inevitably flew too close to the sun, and it started getting thrown off track, using `verilated`, etc. There was definitely a decent amount in the output that I had to ignore, but for this kind of thing, I find it more convenient.
+That is, I want to use my brainpower making important decisions like how I can do testing in an efficient way instead of building the code from the ground up.
+This way, I can just make quick alterations and tweaks, and it's easier for me.
 This prompt gave me the best response:
 ```
 Write a C++ test bench that uses catch2/catch_test_macros.hpp to test a verilog module named Exercise2 from a header named